 1. How does my child apply for admission?

-Please refer to the Application procedure on our Website (Admissions > Procedures > Registration Form > Express Interest)
+Please refer to the Application procedure on our Website (Admission > Application Procedure > Expression of Interest) and the Admission Info Pack will be emailed to you.

 2. Is there an entrance exam and if there is what does the exam cover?

-An entrance assessment test will normally be held in May/June.
-It will cover the subjects Maths, English and a Cognitive Abilities Test (CAT4).
+Scheduled Entrance Assessment Test (EAT) sessions for Year 7 October 2021 intake will be held in Feb/March 2021 subjected to the CMCO.
+It will cover the subjects Maths, English and a Cognitive Abilities Test (CAT4). (subjected to change according to the CMCO).

 3. When will the results of the EAT be released?

-Within 3 weeks after the EAT held in May/June
+Within 3 weeks after the EAT held in Feb/March.

 4. Will my child be required to attend an interview as well?